 Information related to immigrant and EL data collection, reporting, and monitoring is located on the English Learner and Immigrant Data Collection and Reporting webpage.

-Additional information and resources are located on the English Learner and Immigrant webpage.
+Additional information and resources are located on the English Learner and Immigrant Resources webpage.
+For Title III program technical assistance, please contact the KDE program consultant assigned to your district.

 District Plan and Assurances